Amortization (tax law)

 In tax law, amortization refers to the cost recovery system for intangible property.
-Although the theory behind cost recovery deductions of amortization is to deduct from basis in a systematic manner over an asset's estimated useful economic life so as to reflect its consumption, expiration, obsolescence or other decline in value as a result of use or the passage of time, many times a perfect match of income and deductions does not occur for policy reasons.
+Although the theory behind cost recovery deductions of amortization is to deduct from basis in a systematic manner over an asset's estimated useful economic life so as to reflect its consumption, expiration, obsolescence or other decline in value as a result of use or the passage of time, a perfect match of income and deductions often does not occur for policy reasons.

 Depreciation

 A corresponding concept for tangible assets is depreciation.
 Methodologies for allocating amortization to each tax period are generally the same as for depreciation.
 However, many intangible assets such as goodwill or certain brands may be deemed to have an indefinite useful life, or “self-created” and are therefore not subject to amortization.

 In the United States of America

 The United States Congress gives taxpayers larger deductions in the early years of an asset’s useful life.